 Other memorable things to do include exploring ancient Aboriginal grinding grooves in the Terramungamine Reserve and stargazing through Dubbo Observatory’s powerful telescopes.
 Another great attraction is the iconic Royal Flying Doctors, where you can board a flight simulator.

 You’ll find plenty of accommodation options to suit various budgets – you can even stay at the zoo.
 Check out the exciting events calendar for festivals, shows and exhibitions.
 The Dubbo Heritage Walk is a great way to admire ornate architecture and explore the stories of pioneers and bushrangers.

 There are delicious places to eat.
 Stop by one of the classic country pubs for refreshments, such as the 1882-built Milestone Hotel.
 There are quality restaurants like the Sail in the Blue Lagoon and charming cafes – try the gourmet pies at the Village Bakery Café, family operated since 1918.

 The valley support farms, graziers and vineyards.
-You can visit the cellar doors at the Red Earth Estate Vineyard and the Tombstone Estate Vineyard and taste elegant red and white wines.
-Savour fresh produce at and browse gifts and mementos at the .
+You can visit the cellar doors at the Tombstone Estate Vineyard and taste elegant red and white wines.
+Savour fresh produce at Dubbo Farmers Market and browse gifts and mementos at the .and the

 Getting to Dubbo is easy.
 The city is where the Newell, Mitchell and Golden highways meet in the Great Western Plains region of NSW.
 The drive northwest from Sydney is five hours.
 You can also fly to Dubbo or take a scenic train trip and arrive at the heritage-listed station, which opened in 1881.